 \subsection{The Quantization Problem Revisited}

 I argue above that there is a tradeoff between simulation and quantization for certain classical systems.
-This tradeoff is unproblematic if we believe that the systems in question need not be simulable, or, alternatively, if simulation quantization does not solve the quantization problem.
+This tradeoff is unproblematic if we believe that the classical systems in question need not be simulable, or, alternatively, if simulation quantization does not solve the full quantization problem outlined in section 3.1.
 Because the anharmonic oscillators described earlier are integrable they are presumably simulable.
 Although I offer no proof of this assertion, it seems both intuitively reasonable and consistent with the literature (for example, on the non-computability of non-integrable systems, see \cite{34} or \cite{35}).

 Does simulation quantization solve the quantization problem?
-If quantization is broadly construed as ``an algorithm by means of which a quantum system corresponds to a classical dynamical one,'' \cite{21}, then on the informal strength of physical versions of the CT thesis it does.
-However, because the simulating quantum system behaves exactly like the simulated classical system, the relationship between simulation quantization and the quantization conditions from section 3.1 is indirect.
+If quantization is broadly defined as ``an algorithm by means of which a quantum system corresponds to a classical dynamical one''\cite{21}, then on the informal strength of physical versions of the CT thesis it does.
+However, because a simulating quantum system behaves exactly like the simulated classical system, the relationship between simulation quantization and full quantization as presented in section 3.1 may be less clear.

-Simulation quantization is physical.
-It is, so to speak, a hardware-level quantization of a classical system.
-If this hardware-level quantization exists, it induces a software-level map between the mathematical specification of the classical system in the symplectic category to that of the simulating quantum system in the Hilbert space quantum category.
-For instance, suppose Calogero's nonlinear oscillator is simulation quantizable.
-By the Groenewold-van Hove no-go theorem, the corresponding induced representation fails one or more of the full-quantization conditions listed in section 3.1, most likely condition 5: the induced representation is (infinitely) reducible.
-However, by the CT principle, the physical, simulating quantum system has a unique representation, different representations produce physically different quantum systems, which will not correspond to, and hence not give the correct simulation of Calogero's classical oscillator.
-In this sense, there are no obstructions to simulation-induced quantization.

-Whether one accepts this induced-level argument or not, simulation quantization fundamentally alters the quantization problem by locating it entirely within the quantum (or classical) category.
-In the quantum category, obstructions to quantization are now obstructions to transforming one quantum system, the quantum simulation, into another, the system's standard Hilbert space representation.
-(And via dequantization, the quantization problem can be pulled back to the classical category.)
+The fundamental conceptual difficulty seems to arise with the customary distinction between macro- and microscopic physical systems and their mathematical descriptions.
+As Guillemin and Sternberg \cite{36} write, \begin{quote} A\dots physical system usually has both a ``classical'' description which provides one with information about its macroscopic behavior ($\hbar$ small) and a ``quantum'' description which provides information about its microscopic behavior ($\hbar=1$). \end{quote} Vogan \cite{37} puts it this way, \begin{quote} Even though classical and quantum mechanics are different, they can sometimes be regarded as different descriptions of ``the same'' physical system.
+That is, for each classical mechanical system there should be a corresponding quantum mechanical system system. \end{quote}